Rules for summoning spirits

 Your character decides to blow off some steam and celebrate still being alive.
 They spend an extended period of time indulging whatever hedonistic vices most appeal to them.

 Take a one-step penalty to your wealth die type die for the next session.

 There is no mechanical game benefit to carousing.
 This is deliberate ;)

 You spend some quality time with your nearest and dearest.
 Write a scene telling us what you do together, and take a free point of karma for your trouble!
 (If you don’t want to write a scene, see Train below.)

-If you attracted an unusually breathtaking amount of attention on the last run, and the wrong people know it was you, you might need to skip town for a while until the heat dies down.
-This takes one of your actions.
-In extraordinary circumstances, it might even take multiple actions.
+If you attracted an unusually breathtaking amount of attention on the last run and so have a Heat Die, you will need to skip town for a while until the heat dies down.
+This takes one of your actions and clears the Heat Die.
+In extraordinary circumstances (a Heat Die of d10 or more), it might even take multiple actions.
 Be less obvious next time!

 Maybe your character is engaged in some sort of longer-term thing: researching something, making something, trying to create a spell… anything we’ve agreed upon.

 We’ll handle this a bit like a Dramatic Task in SWADE or a Clock in Blades in the Dark.
 You’ll have some fixed number of segments to complete - you might or might not know how many, depending on what you are up to.
 For a single downtime action, you can make a Trait Test using any appropriate skill to work on the project.

 Test success will tick a segment on the progress clock.
 Each Raise will tick a further segment.
 On a critical failure, you lose one segment.
 You cannot spend Bennies on this roll.